GreyKeenan/dukesup/index.md

 * On your final turn,
   you can play your CASTLE in a run/set.
-  If you can't end the game in that turn, you must return your CASTLE to its position.
+  If you can't end the game in that turn, you must return your CASTLE to its position, face-up.

 More Examples